LukeIreland1/trump-tweet-semantics/docs/report.md

 Due to their simple effectiveness, I assume Naive Bayes, Random Forest, and Logistic Regression will perform the best to begin with, certainly in terms of speed, but with tweaking, Multilayer Perceptron and XGB should provide comparable or better accuracy.

-After coming across this article on [algorithm comparison](https://medium.com/towards-artificial-intelligence/text-classification-by-xgboost-others-a-case-study-using-bbc-news-articles-5d88e94a9f8)[^16], I found that creating a tf-idf transformer to use on the initial bag of words model massively boosts accuracy.
+After coming across this article on [algorithm comparison](https://medium.com/towards-artificial-intelligence/text-classification-by-xgboost-others-a-case-study-using-bbc-news-articles-5d88e94a9f8)[^16], I found that creating a tf-idf transformer to use on the initial bag of words model, prior to training, massively boosts accuracy.

 When implementing my models, I discovered that the fairest, most reproducible method of comparison was using Scikit Learn's [Pipelines](https://medium.com/towards-artificial-intelligence/text-classification-by-xgboost-others-a-case-study-using-bbc-news-articles-5d88e94a9f8)[^16], and began altering my code to minimise the difference between how classifiers are ran, to isolate the performance of the classifier down to the algorithm itself and not any pre-processing.
 I had to cut Latent Sentiment Analysis as it didn't fit this streamlined format, due to the way it retrospectively trains itself.
 Scikit Learn is another Python NLP library that builds on the NLP available in NLTK.
 Pipelines are flexible data types that contain steps which define how a particular algorithm should be prepared, and then trained.